Equity Release With or Without a Mortgage

 Independent Mortgage Advisor

-If you’re a homeowner looking to release some of the value in your property, you might be considering an equity release arrangement, but may be unsure about whether or not you qualify if you still have a mortgage outstanding.
+If you’re a homeowner looking to release some of the value in your property, you might consider an equity release arrangement.
+However, if you still have a mortgage outstanding, you may be unsure whether you qualify.

-In this article we’ll look at the equity release options with or without a mortgage, how it works in each case, and how a broker can help.
+In this article, we’ll examine equity release options with or without a mortgage, how each works, and how a broker can help.

 Can you take equity release if you still have a mortgage?

-Yes, having a mortgage outstanding on your home doesn’t automatically discount you from being able to take an equity release loan.
-It will depend on your circumstances, but as long as you are over 55 years old then you could be eligible.
+Yes, having a mortgage outstanding on your home doesn’t automatically disqualify you from taking an equity release loan.
+It will depend on your circumstances, but as long as you are over 55 years old, you could be eligible.

 How it works when there’s still a mortgage to pay off